-Legal decisions are not made by school staff.
 Staff will not monitor parenting plans, custodial arrangements, or timeshare orders.
-If current legally binding documents (such as a court order) limit or define custody, access to records, or other parental rights, the parents are required to provide the school a certified copy of the documents.
+If parents believe current legally binding documents (such as a court order) limit or define custody, access to records, or other parental rights, the parents are required to provide the school a certified copy of the documents.
 Certified copies are obtained from the Clerk of the Court.
+School personnel will submit the documents for review by district staff.
+Legal decisions cannot be made at the school level.

 Checking out a student from school is subject to the provisions of Chapter 3: Campus Arrival/Departure.
 Students will be released only to the persons listed as authorized contacts in the Focus Student Information System.
-Only the person who fills out the Student Registration Information, whether on paper or online, may make changes to it. .
+Only the person who fills out the Student Registration Information, whether on paper or online, may make changes to it.
 Anyone listed as authorized contacts in the Focus Student Information System may pick the student up at any time in accordance with the school's pick-up and sign-out procedures.